rohan-buchner/minimal-mistakes/_posts/2017-05-05-make-phpstorm-suck-less.md

 * Choose your PHP version
 * Add CLI Interpreter
     * If none is present, add one.
-If your PHP was added via brew, point to the location withing Cellar as to have access to the php.ini file (and not the sysmlink in `/usr/local/bin`)
+        * If your PHP was added via brew, point to the location withing Cellar as to have access to the php.ini file (and not the sysmlink in `/usr/local/bin`)

 Go to:
 `PHPStorm > Preferences > PHP > Composer`

-* Setup interpreter to point to previously setup interpreter
+* Setup interpreter to point to previously setup CLI interpreter
 * Point to your local composer (mine is symlinked to `/usr/local/bin/composer`)

 Go to: